 - Competing (starting) in races constitutes an undertaking that competitors from clubs and schools will abide by the rules and status conditions governing competition and will comply with any decision or instruction of the J.B.
 Sharp Regatta Series Committee and RNSW Union of Boat Race Officials.

 - All rowing clubs are encouraged to compete in the Series and participate in the various point scores.
 Schools are invited to compete however schools are not eligible to score points in the various trophies.

 - All competitors are required to wear their club or school’s RNSW registered racing colours and be proficient swimmers.

 - It is the responsibility of all clubs and schools to have their competitors covered with accident and injury insurance through their registration with Rowing NSW.
-Since the regattas span the RNSW renewal date.
-Membership may be renewed from the day following the last regatta of the Summer Season with Rowing NSW.
-Please make sure that your members registrations have been renewed.

 - Clubs and schools must submit a sculler registration form to the Regatta Secretary registering their competitors in the Men’s & Women’s Novice & U16 sculls, Para Double Sculls and Handicap Sculls ONLY listing club/school; full names; ages or dates of birth for the U16 events not later than the Thursday prior to the regatta.
 Once registered for the series, updates (additions) need only be submitted.

 - Clubs and schools with more that one competitor in these events will be allocated crew numbers (eg Glebe 1, Glebe 2, Glebe 3 etc.) on the Regatta Template spread sheets and will display RNSW lane numbers corresponding to their listed crew number on the Template to assist the marshals, starter, umpires and judges in identifying scullers.